 You will become highly knowledgeable regarding what goes on in the world of enterprise and will grow in confidence regarding the concept of entrepreneurship.
 The underpinning knowledge and understanding, practical and vocational skills gained will also provide you with an excellent platform for entry on to a range of Level 3 courses in enterprise such as BTEC Level 3 or AS/A2 Applied Enterprise/Business.
 This qualification is a great starting point for future job opportunities in finance, human resource management, production, marketing, retail, customer services, sales or starting up your own enterprise!
 This qualification in enterprise will provide you with the fundamentals and skills needed for any job connected to enterprise/business and will also provide you with the key skills needed for your future career path within this sector of the economy.

-https://qualifications.pearson.com/content/dam/pdf/btec-tec-awards/enterprise/2017/specification-and-sample-assessments/BTEC L12 TechAwd Enterprise Spec Iss3.pdf
+$\frac{https://qualifications.pearson.com/content/dam/pdf/btec-tec-awards/enterprise/2022/specification-and-sample-assessments/60370634-btec-tech-award-enterprise-2022-spec.pdf}$

 Options Subject: BTEC Level 2 Tech Award in Health and Social Care

 (Pearson)